bk/avecdoc/content/utilities.md

 Background color can be set with the following classes: `bg-accent`, `bg-contrast`, `bg-marked`, `bg-reverse`, `bg-success`, `bg-warning`, `bg-error`, `bg-info`, `bg-normal`, `bg-card`.

+For buttons and button-like elements, an outline style can be turned on by adding the class `outline`.
+The foreground and border color on such buttons can be controlled with the additional classes `success`, `error`, `warning`, `info`, or `plain`.
+(The last of these gives the button the default text foreground color).

 The colors which are applied are from the active theme.
 They are registered in CSS variables which mostly have names similar to the class names.

 ## Alignment